What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 INSTRUMENT CABLES

-If you are a performer and are planning on plugging in have a couple of extra instrument cables in your case.
-We’ve had many cables go bad over the years and luckily we always had a spare.
+If you are a performer and are planning on plugging in, have a couple of extra instrument cables in your case.
+We've had many cables go bad over the years, and luckily, we always had a spare.

 PATCH CABLES

 A patch cable is a cable that is typically used to connect pedals together.
-If you have some pedals that you string together be sure to have a couple of these also.
+If you have some pedals that you string together, be sure to have a couple of these also.

 VIOLIN / FIDDLE PLAYER ESSENTIALS